-A deeply pipelined design that allows high clock rates with different parts of the chip running at different clock rates, some faster and some slower than the nominally-quoted clock frequency of the processor.

-- A pipeline that optimizes for the common case of frequently executed instructions.
-This means that the most frequently-executed instructions in common circumstances (such as a cache hit) are decoded efficiently and executed with short latencies. - Employment of techniques to hide stall penalties.
-Among these are parallel execution, buffering, and speculation.
-The microarchitecture executes instructions dynamically and out-of-order, so the time it takes to execute each individual instruction is not always deterministic.
+- a deeply pipelined design that allows for high clock rates (with different parts of the chip running at different clock rates). - a pipeline that optimizes for the common case of frequently executed instructions; the most frequently-executed instructions in common circumstances (such as a cache hit) are decoded efficiently and executed with short latencies - employment of techniques to hide stall penalties; Among these are parallel execution, buffering, and speculation.
+The microarchitecture executes instructions dynamically and out-of-order, so the time it takes to execute each individual instruction is not always deterministic

-Chapter 2 recommends optimizations to use and situations to avoid.
+Chapter 2 lists optimizations to use and situations to avoid.
 The chapter also gives a sense of relative priority.
-It does not absolutely quantify expected benefits and penalties (this is not possible to do this with an architecture of this complexity).
+Because most optimizations are implementation dependent, Chapter 2 does not quantify expected benefits and penalties.